 Water bottle or hydration bladder storage

-Being able to carry enough water for your hike is one of the most important reasons to get a hiking daypack in the first place, and you have two main options when it comes to how to carry water in the pack: either a water bottle or a hydration bladder (also referred to as a hydration reservoir).
+Being able to carry enough water for your hike is one of the most important reasons to take a backpack hiking in the first place, and you have two main options when it comes to how to carry water in the pack: either a water bottle or a hydration bladder (also referred to as a hydration reservoir).

 Hip belt and sternum strap

-Hiking daypacks usually have hip belts, too, although once you have a backpack with a capacity of less than 25 litres, a large, padded hip belt is not always necessary because the pack is smaller and you’re assumed to be carrying less weight than you would in a larger backpack.
-Many of these small backpacks have a waist strap although generally it’s not padded like those you’ll find on larger packs.
+Once you have a backpack with a capacity of less than 25 liters like most of the packs in this list, a large, padded hip belt is not always necessary because the pack is smaller and you’re assumed to be carrying less weight than you would in a larger backpack.

 Should you get a backpack with a frame or a frameless one?